sahil-khan-s/frontend/README.md

    git clone <repository_url>

-first install node.js if you haven't installed  "https://nodejs.org/en"  18.18.2 LTS
+first install node.js globally if you haven't installed  "https://nodejs.org/en"  v18.16.1  or latest version should work (LTS)

+Then open project folder and open terminal

 for frontend